hitmantb/skvrmo/README.md

 ## **I have a much better GPU than 3070**

-- Use FSR quality in MO2 mods or in the case of 4080/4090, the FSR Disabled Sharpening Only profile
+- Use FSR quality in MO2 mods or in the case of 4080/4090, try the FSR Disabled Sharpening Only profile
-- On cards with 16GB or more VRAM, try the 4K edition from Nexus files section, significant improvement to parallax depth, skin, clothing and Dyndolod quality
+- 16 - 24GB VRAM users may be able to disable VRAMr and ParallaxR for slightly more image quality

 ## **I need more FPS**

 - Enable FSR performance instead of balanced in MO2 mods
-- For older hardware, consider disabling ENB from settings section in MO2 mods.
-Azurite Weather looks best without ENB, consider re-installing Lux with brightness templates if interiors are too dark without ENB
 - Running out of VRAM is the easiest way to make the game unplayable.
 On 8GB cards, reduce resolution, disable additional TV/monitors if you are running multiple monitors, set primary monitor to 1080p.
 Every bit of VRAM helps on a 8GB card
+- For older hardware, consider disabling ENB from settings section in MO2 mods.
+Azurite Weather looks best without ENB, consider re-installing Lux with brightness templates if interiors are too dark without ENB

 ## **Open Composite XR**

-- Significantly better than Steam VR for Airlink/Quest Link users, also worth trying for non-Oculus headsets
+- Significantly better than Steam VR for Airlink/Quest Link users (I still recommend Virtual Desktop), also worth trying for non-Oculus headsets
 - Disable VR Performance Kit (must), enable Open Composite XR in MO2 mods section
 - Install Open XR Toolkit for upscaling instead: https://mbucchia.github.io/OpenXR-Toolkit/
 - Consider increase streaming bit rate via Oculus Debug tool if you use Airlink: https://www.reddit.com/r/OculusQuest/comments/1219cad/i_found_a_way_to_use_air_link_at_over_500mbps_lol/